1. Home

 • Stiebel Eltron: A leader in the development of tankless water heater technology.

-Switching from a gas water heater to an electric one, or switching from one electric model to a larger or less efficient one, is likely going to raise your electricity bill.
-Using more electricity—whether for a new water heater, electric vehicle, or replacing your gas furnace with a heat pump—means you’ll spend more money on it.
+Switching from a gas water heater to an electric one is likely going to raise your electricity bill.
+Using more electricity — whether for a new water heater, electric vehicle, or replacing your gas furnace with a heat pump — means it’ll cost more.
 You might pay less for gas, but you will pay more for electricity.

-The good news is that, while there’s no at-home gas generation solution, you can produce your own electricity.
+The good news is, while there’s no way to produce natural gas at home, you can produce your own electricity.
 Solar panels for your home can save you money by providing some or all of the electricity you would have otherwise bought from your utility.
 In fact, the higher your electric bills, the more potential for solar savings.

 See what home electrification can do for you: